carstenjacobsen/icdocs/README.md

 Dfinity Hackathon 2021

-NOTE: No judging needed (jury member)
+NOTE: No judging needed (I'm a jury member)